-- 23. Australia still relies on the common law application of this doctrine; however, there appears to be progression towards statutory codification predicated inter alia upon the following principles: the members must share a common purpose; the common fund gives effect to the common purpose; the members have ownership and control of the common fund at all times; the contributors to the common fund are the only participants in the fund; the membership interests in the common fund may consist of different classes; the mutual relationship is for the collective benefit of all the members; the members may receive ancillary benefits; the membership interests in the common fund cannot be sold or transferred; surplus funds may be distributable to the members on a proportional basis; and that the constitution of the mutual entity may include nonprofit clauses. - 24.
-The applicability of this doctrine in taxation matters is a prominent common law (and statutory in some jurisdictions) concept based on the maxim that a person's income consists of funds derived from external sources and taxability is impermissible if the funds are derived from internal sources or collected for the benefit and concern of the contributors of funds.
-This is often applied fully or in part to the activities of members' clubs, associations, sporting and pastime organizations, as well as cooperatives.23 The essence of this doctrine, in nexus with taxation matters, denotes that receipts that fall within the purview thereof are exempt from taxation since monies derived from oneself cannot be subjected to taxation.24 - There is ample commonwealth authority on the nexus of the doctrine of mutuality with taxation, some of which has been collated and delineated herein below: - i.
-In the ${\it Chelmsford~Club~case}^{25},$ the Supreme Court of India ruled that the club provides services to its members and their guests exclusively for recreation and refreshment, not to non-members.
+23. Australia still relies on the common law application of this doctrine; however, there appears to be progression towards statutory codification predicated inter alia upon the following principles: the members must share a common purpose; the common fund gives effect to the common purpose; the members have ownership and control of the common fund at all times; the contributors to the common fund are the only participants in the fund; the membership interests in the common fund may consist of different classes; the mutual relationship is for the collective benefit of all the members; the members may receive ancillary benefits; the membership interests in the common fund cannot be sold or transferred; surplus funds may be distributable to the members on a proportional basis; and that the constitution of the mutual entity may include non-profit clauses.

+24. The applicability of this doctrine in taxation matters is a prominent common law (and statutory in some jurisdictions) concept based on the maxim that a person's income consists of funds derived from external sources and taxability is impermissible if the funds are derived from internal sources or collected for the benefit and concern of the contributors of funds.
+This is often applied fully or in part to the activities of members' clubs, associations, sporting and pastime organizations, as well as cooperatives.23 The essence of this doctrine, in nexus with taxation matters, denotes that receipts that fall within the purview thereof are exempt from taxation since monies derived from oneself cannot be subjected to taxation.24 i.
+In the Chelmsford Club case25, the Supreme Court of India ruled that the club provides services to its members and their guests exclusively for recreation and refreshment, not to non-members.
 What the members pay so they get services in return with no profit or loss and surplus, if any, is used for maintenance and development of the Club.
-The principle of mutuality applies to the surplus earned as a result of such activities.
+The principle of mutuality applies in such circumstances.